laddu1986/MockedAPI_Javascript/readme.md

 api.reset() // Removes _all_ custom mutations.
 ```

-You can use these methods to make small changes in a basic response and test your UI for every change you make.
+You can use these methods to make small changes in a response and test your UI for every little variation that you make.
 This way your tests can be small and specific, and still cover a lot of edge-cases.

 The following example is based on mocha/chai/jsdom, but you can use it similarly in other environments: